-If available, the controls can be accessed while the vehicle is on by pressing the CLIMATE button on the center stack.
+If equipped, the controls can be accessed while the vehicle is on by pressing # AUTO or # AUTO on the center stack.

-Press the touch screen ₩ AUTO or # AUTO button.
-The button color will change to green when this feature is on.
 When the vehicle is on, this feature will automatically activate the heated seats at the level required by the vehicle's interior temperature.
 The active high, medium, low, or off heated seat level will be indicated by the manual heated seat button lights on the center stack.
-Use the touch screen buttons or the manual heated seat buttons on the center stack to turn auto heated seats off.
+Use the manual heated seat buttons on the center stack to turn auto heated seats off.